PhilippMDoerner/ThreadButler/README.md

 - The ThreadServer's Channel can only carry instances of `<ThreadName>Message`
 - Messages are wrapped in the Object Variant using helper procs `proc sendMessage`
 - Each ThreadServer has its own routing `proc routeMessage`.
 It "unwraps" the object variant `<ThreadName>Message` and calls the registered handler proc for it.
-- Each ThreadServer has its own (optional) threadPool for one-off tasks (e.g. waiting for a blocking operation)
+- Each ThreadServer has its own (optional) threadPool for one-off tasks (e.g. waiting for a blocking operation).
+Tasks can have access to the ChannelHub to send messages with their results if necessary.

 ### General Flow of Actions